coronamapskw/trackcovidkw.org/en/info-for-participants.md

 **Note that the form is not a tool to diagnose whether you have contracted COVID-19 or not.
-If you're feeling unwell, contact the [Ministry of Health Hotline (151)](tel:151).**
+If you're feeling unwell, contact the [Ministry of Health hotline (151)](tel:151).**